LouisaJohnston/botNoggle/README.md

 For more information on Pygame, visit https://www.pygame.org/wiki/GettingStarted

+Once installed, run the code in playBotNoggle.py to play Bot Noggle.

 ## Game Rules
 Find as many words as possible within a 4x4 grid of random letters.